Kegak/WindSimulation_Team15/README.md

 Rapier2D fluid engine has been implemented.

- Release notes 3/13/2025

-Counteracted gravity on the fluid. implemented faucet architecture.

 Additional Branches

-Teagan – branch for Teagan
-Keegan - branch for Keegan
-Jacob - Most up to date
+Teagan – Most up to date branch with the Rapier2D addon